Home | Site Index | Disclaimer | Email Me!

 Disclaimer Do's and Do Not's

 Do Not put your disclaimer in smaller font or cutsie font.
+It must be in font as large as your listing.

 Do Not get overly wordy and long-winded in your disclaimer.
 Just the facts.